mb803/website4/content/faqs.md

 **I live in (State), can you work with my child?**

-* We are presently licensed and able to work with clients in New Jersey, New York, and Virginia.
+* We are presently licensed and able to work with clients in New York and Virginia.

-**Do you provide in-person sessions?**

-* We presently offer in-person visits on an as-needed basis within a limited coverage area.
-These sessions can take place in your home, your child's daycare, or in the local community (like the park or library).
-Please reach out with any questions specific to your child or area.

 **Does my child need speech therapy?**